tehfonsi/taxler/README.md

 # Taxler
-Crypto taxes for 	~~trading~~ (not yet), mining, liquidity mining, staking and lending.
+Calculate your crypto taxes for ~~trading~~ (not yet), mining, liquidity mining, staking and lending.
 Taxler is currently an alpha version and there is no guarantee that calculations are correct and complete.
 Use at your own risk.

 ![npm](https://img.shields.io/npm/v/taxler)